 However, this model can result in the troublesome administration of the development/consultant RPA team, dissipated on different organizational units.
 Solid support of the HR team, leaders as well as individuals straightforwardly liable for the professional development of this employee bunch are expected to address potential issues.

-Add an RPA CoE offers varied benefits that can immensely improve capabilities, but building a center of excellence aligned with your business goals is the right way to move forward.
+An RPA CoE offers varied benefits that can improve capabilities immensely but building a center of excellence that is aligned with your business goals is the right way to move forward.